 This type of investment manager manages fund assets and allocates them in various securities, such as stocks and bonds.

 A portfolio manager invests clients’ assets across assets classes such as equities, fixed income, etc., by investing directly or through managed products such as mutual funds, ETFs, hedge funds, etc.

-This type of investment manager provides financial advice to their clients regarding the right strategies for investing and other related services.
+This type of investment advisors provides financial advice to their clients regarding the right strategies for investing and other related services.

 Advisory director or portfolio consultant